Project

 I imagine that people will expect to be able to access snapshots via NFS, so we will likely need this ability.
 Basically, we need an analogue to ceph_ll_lookup_inode that takes a vinodeno_t instead of just an inode number.

-#1 Updated by Jeff Layton about 6 years ago
+Updated by Jeff Layton over 6 years ago

 • Subject changed from provide a way to look up snapshotted inodes by ino+snapid tuple to provide a way to look up snapshotted inodes by vinodeno_t